Vasadev2003/Java-Programming/README.md

 # read further about object hascode and how it compares with the other object

 # UPCASTING AND DOWN CASTING REFERENCE THE COMMIT UPCAS AND DOWN CAST

+# Abstract class

+*this nothing but that the method is declared when it is unknown and initialized in a new lass while known and using the abstract

+*using the abstract methosd inside a abstract class is not compulsory

+*we cannot create a onbect with the abstract class

+*we can only create the object with the all the abstract methods are initialized in a different class

+*refer the commit abstract